What to expect after Surgery & Potential Complication

 Although problems are rare and usually minor, it’s best to discuss possible complications with your surgeon.
 And, remember that you can help minimize risks by following the advice and instructions you receive from your health care professional, both before and after surgery.

 Possible Risks Associated with the ENDOTINE Forehead Fixation Device and Other Medical Implants?

-- Since the ENDOTINE Forehead fixation device and other fixation devices used in endoscopic brow lift surgery are anchored in the bone of the skull,other risks are possible, though extremely rare.
-There might possibly be complications from making the bone hole that could lead to serious injury.
-There is a possibility of bone infection, or the device might possibly disengage from the bone leading to a compromised surgical result or feeling of a moving implant under your skin.
-And, although the ENDOTINE Forehead fixation device is absorbable, you might possibly experience prolonged absorption time and want to remove the device, especially if you are experiencing discomfort or other problems.
+Since the ENDOTINE Forehead fixation device and other fixation devices used in endoscopic brow lift surgery are anchored in the bone of the skull,other risks are possible, though extremely rare.
+There might be complications from making the bone hole that could lead to serious injury.
+There is a possibility of bone infection, or the device might disengage from the bone leading to a compromised surgical lead to or feeling of a moving implant under your skin.
+And, although the ENDOTINE Forehead fixation device is absorbable, you might experience prolonged absorption time and want to remove the device, especially if you are experiencing discomfort or other problems.